Master of Arts in Teaching (MAT)

 Teacher candidates with a concentration in General Education have two options for program completion: One-Year (full-time) and Part-Time.
 The One-Year option requires a full-time commitment to courses and internship.
 This program encompasses a summer, fall and extended spring term.
 The Part-Time option allows teacher candidates to design a course of study to fit their schedules (generally one, two or three evening courses per term).
 Both options require teacher candidates to complete substantial daytime internship hours (typically 2 days per week) during their enrollment in EDUC 797 and full-time internship during EDUC 798.
 Participation in the Part-Time option requires candidates to complete all MAT program requirements within seven years.
 The Special Education tracks are only available as Part-Time options.

-The MAT Program offers an on-campus option and and fully online option.
+The MAT Program offers a hybrid option (both online and on-campus courses) and fully online option.
 The online program is available statewide and designed for convenience and flexibility.

-Internships for teacher candidates pursuing a General Education certification are completed in public Professional Development Schools (PDS) in partnership with the university.
+Internships for teacher candidates pursuing a General Education certification are completed in partner school settings.
 Internships for teacher candidates pursuing Special Education certification are completed in appropriate special education classroom settings.
 Teacher candidates are responsible for transportation to internship placements.
 All placements must be completed in subject areas and grade levels appropriate to the desired certification area.
 Understanding of assessment and literacy, application of effective instructional strategies, demonstrated evidence of PreK-12 student learning and development of essential dispositions for educators are integrated throughout the program and assessed during course work and internships.

 Admission Requirements